metrorailings/OwlBlog/content/posts/week-9-supercontest-picks-1.md

 Time of possession is sharply in their favor yet again.

 **Los Angeles covers if**
-Justin Herbert has more than enough opportunities to score against a questionable Raiders secondary.
+Justin Herbert has more than enough opportunities to score against a shoddy Raiders defense.
+It would also help tremendously if the Chargers played to win instead of playing not to lose.

 ***